 Founded in Spring 2013, LASCO – Contemporary World is a laboratory of ideas created within the framework of a collaboration between research professors from the Université Paris Descartes and from the schools of the Institut Mines-Télécom.
 This laboratory brings together permanent research professors (Professors and Associate Professors), associate researchers (essentially foreign professors), young holders of doctorates from various disciplines of humanities and social sciences (predominantly sociology, the philosophy of technologies, ethics, semiology, linguistics, pedagogical sciences, management sciences, political sciences and anthropology) with a common program as a basis.

-The main scientific objective behind LASCO – Contemporary World consists of analyzing the conditions under which meaning emerges at a time when subjectivities, interpersonal relationships, organizations and political spaces are subject to significant shifts, in particular with the expansion of digital technologies and with the globalization of certain economic models.
+Its scientific objective consists of analyzing the conditions under which meaning emerges at a time when subjectivities, interpersonal relationships, organizations and political spaces are subject to significant shifts, in particular with the expansion of digital technologies and the globalization of certain economic models.